-Work hard during the first few weeks to show yourself in the best possible light.
+Work hard during the first few weeks after starting a new job to show yourself in the best possible light.
 It’s understandable that you’re still learning the ropes, but if you do have any free time during your induction use it wisely.
-Why not use it to ask your teammates whether you can offer them a hand with anything that they’re working on?
+Why not ask your teammates whether you can offer them a hand with anything they’re working on?
 This will also give you a valuable insight into how the team operates.

-Starting a new job can often be daunting but try to see it as an adventure to embrace.
+Starting a new job can often be daunting but if you follow our tips, you’ll be as prepared as you can be.
+Try to see it as an adventure to embrace.
 Soak up all the knowledge, get to know your team and figure out which new skills you’d like to learn next.
 And most of all, enjoy it!

 Still looking for the perfect charity job?
 Take a look at who’s currently hiring on our site.

 This post was originally published in 2021 and has been updated to ensure relevance and to reflect the current jobseeker experience.